liquiddesign/lqgraphi/README.md

 		    - LqGrAphi\Resolvers\BaseResolver
 ```

+### Cache
+Handler is using cache to remember queries and mutations.
+If you send same query twice, it will be resolved from cache and directly passed to resolver.
+This approach significantly increases performance.
+Data returned from resolver are validated only with first request.
+This approach is not safe, when resolvers are not fully tested.

+You can also pass *queryId* directly instead of query.
+Queries are hashed by md5, so you can just hash you query with md5 and send it as queryId.
+But remember, that you still need to send at least one request with query to validate it.

 ### CRUD

 You can write your types and queries by yourself, but most of the time you just want to take existing entity and make crud operations for it.